abeer-khan/Reddit-Gender-Movements/README.md

 # A Data-driven Analysis of Gendered Subreddits (The Red Pill, Men's Rights, Feminism, Ask Men, Ask Women)

 We've been accepted to <a href="http://dbdmg.polito.it/darli-ap2020/">DARLI-AP 2020</a>!
 The conference proceedings aren't out yet, so <a href="https://github.com/abeer-khan/Reddit-Gender-Movements/blob/master/Reddit_gender%20(1).pdf"> here </a> is a copy of the paper.
 For fewer details, see this <a href="https://github.com/abeer-khan/Reddit-Gender-Movements/blob/master/CAN-CWIC%20Reddit%20gender%20movements%20poster%202019.pdf"> poster </a> we presented at CAN-CWIC 2019.
+For more details, skim my <a href="https://uwspace.uwaterloo.ca/handle/10012/14973?show=full"> thesis</a>.
+Results are in Chapter 6.

 <!--
 <object data="https://github.com/abeer-khan/Reddit-Gender-Movements/blob/master/CAN-CWIC%20Reddit%20gender%20movements%20poster%202019.pdf" type="application/pdf" width="700px" height="700px">
     <embed src="https://github.com/abeer-khan/Reddit-Gender-Movements/blob/master/CAN-CWIC%20Reddit%20gender%20movements%20poster%202019.pdf">